choueric/kbdashboard/README.md

 This tool (i.e. `kbdashboard`) is used to configure and manage building process of multiple linux kernels.
 It is written in Golang.

+It is just simply easy and comfortable to build ony one kernel with only one configuration.
+But it is perfectly different when you have to handle with various kernels used in different projects or various configruations of one kernel.
+This tool helps you tackle with the management.

 ## features

 - Run in any directories, no need of changing into the one where the kernel